sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Migrate to HyperSnips (02.18.22)

 Now, instead using [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), we're now using [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips), namely the **original one**!
 Since I just find out that we can trigger the snippets **only in math mode** by using the special keyword called `context`, hence I just migrate to the original one.
 To migrate, you just need to uninstall [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), install [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) with the updated [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) I prepared for you, and then enjoy!

+### Documenting Inkscape Shortcut Manager (07.30.22)

+I finally have time to document all my configuration and making some changes to make this document more readable.
+I personally have used this workflow for more than half of a year, so I think this is stable and will not be changed in a near future.

 ## Credits